The Benefits of Regular, Consistent Therapy Over Time

 1. Consistency Deepens Progress

-Therapy is like any meaningful practice — It works best when it’s regular, consistent, and supported over time.
+Therapy is like any meaningful practice — it works best when it’s regular, consistent, and supported over time.

-A 2016 study published in Psychotherapy found that clients who attended therapy sessions consistently experienced greater long-term improvement than those who had irregular attendance.
+A 2016 study published in Psychotherapy found that clients who attended therapy sessions consistently experienced greater long-term improvement than those who had irregular attendance (Swift & Callahan, 2016).
 Weekly or bi-weekly sessions help maintain emotional momentum, reinforce new insights, and reduce the need to "catch up" on what's been missed.
+Additionally, when sessions are spaced too far apart, the therapeutic thread can get lost — and it becomes harder to integrate the work we’ve done together.

 2. Preventative Therapy = Fewer Crises